nirmal-ai9/TypeFlow/README.md

-# ⌨️ TypeFlow
+# TypeFlow

-A modern typing practice web application with a built-in interactive keyboard visualizer.

-TypeFlow helps users improve typing speed and accuracy while providing real-time statistics, customizable practice modes, and beautiful glassmorphism-inspired UI.

----
+TypeFlow is a typing practice application designed to keep the experience simple, fast, and distraction-free.
+It measures your typing speed and accuracy in real time, allowing you to focus on improving rather than navigating a complicated interface.

+This project started as a way to learn frontend development, but gradually evolved into a complete application with multiple iterations, UI improvements, and performance optimizations.
+Every version has been an opportunity to experiment with new ideas while keeping the experience lightweight and enjoyable.

 # Screenshot